The Tracker Survivor Knife

 Mark Russon, knifemaker

-Unbeknownst to my father, Brown took credit for the design and took it to other knifemakers for years, trying to make it a commercial success.
-He found that success with The Hunted, and took the knife to TOPS Knives of Idaho to be mass-produced under his name.
+Unbeknownst to my father, Brown instead took credit for the design and shopped it to other knifemakers for years, trying to make it a commercial success.
+He found that success with The Hunted, after which he took the knife to TOPS Knives of Idaho to be mass-produced under his name.
 As movie props often do, the "Tracker Knife" took on a life of its own.
-Although the design has now been copied by hundreds of makers, Brown has doubtless profited greatly from my father's work over the past 17 years since The Hunted.
+Although the design has now been copied by hundreds of makers, Brown has profited greatly from my father's work over the past 17 years since The Hunted.
 For those who are interested, the entire story is told in detail on this site through the link below, with proof in Brown's own handwriting.

-As I became a veteran knifemaker over the years, I first tried to reproduce my father's design by hand, but just as he had in 1981, I found that this was no easy design to make by hand.
-Ultimately, I took my father's original design for The Tracker, added a couple of my own improvements to give it an "upgrade"--which he wholeheartedly endorsed--and gave the collaboration the moniker of "Tracker Survivor".
-After a year of working intensely with a manufacturer, I was finally able to proudly offer the public this tribute to the knifemaking genius of my father: the true "Tracker Knife" design that has waited nearly 40 years to become available.
+As I became a veteran knifemaker myself, I first tried to reproduce my father's design by hand, but just as he had in 1981, found that this was no easy design to make by hand.
+Ultimately, I took my father's original pattern for The Tracker, added a couple of my own improvements to give it an "upgrade"--which he wholeheartedly endorsed--and gave the collaboration the moniker of "Tracker Survivor".
+After more than a year of manufacturing work, I was finally able to proudly offer the public this tribute to the knifemaking genius of my father: the true "Tracker Knife" design that has waited nearly 40 years to become available.